jj1bdx/airspy-fmradion/README.md

 * Version 0.1.13, 2-FEB-2019
 * Software decoder for FM broadcast radio with RTL-SDR, AirSpy, and HackRF
-* For MacOS, Linux, and FreeBSD
+* For MacOS and Linux
 * This repository is forked from [NGSoftFM](https://github.com/f4exb/ngsoftfm)
 * Code merged from [softfm-jj1bdx](https://github.com/jj1bdx/softfm-jj1bdx)
 * *Note: F4EXB no longer maintains this code.*